 This mountainous area of the west coast of Corfu continues down to Ermones and further south until it joins the mountain of Agion Deka in the center of the island.

 The wider Paleokastritsa is an area of exceptional natural beauty.
 It consists of high cliffs that end abruptly on the west coast and cut off the beaches from the mainland.
-So access is difficult and is mainly by the sea.
+So access is difficult and is mainly by sea.

-Surprisingly all these hidden beaches are not sandy but rather a mix of pebbles with little sand.
+Surprisingly, all these hidden beaches are not sandy but rather a mix of pebbles with little sand.

-They are so isolated and difficult to reach that most people, even the locals, ignore them or they never visit them.
+They are so isolated and difficult to reach that most people, even the locals, ignore them, or they never visit them.

-Starting from north to south we find the following Beaches:
+Starting from north to south, we find the following Beaches:

 Liapades Beach is also called Gefyra, a beach with turquoise waters.
 It is located on a small bay east of Paleokastritsa, just a short two-kilometer distance from it.